The Time Baby Ruth Sued Babe Ruth

 Sensing opportunity, the Great Bambino struck back by creating his own Babe Ruth Home Run Bar.
 Curtiss quickly sued Ruth’s company for trademark infringement.
 But what happened next was surprising: When the Sultan of Swat accused the company of using his name, Curtiss feigned shock.
 Its bar was named after “Baby” Ruth Cleveland, daughter of President Grover Cleveland.

 For years, this has been the oft-repeated explanation, but the argument makes no sense.
 Cleveland had been out of office for more than two decades and dead for 12 years when the bar debuted.
 “Baby” Ruth herself had died of diphtheria in 1904, at just 12 years old.
-Although the country’s most famous baseball star would seem much more likely to have a namesake candy than a dead child, the courts sided with Curtiss.
+Although the country’s most famous baseball star would seem much more likely to have a namesake candy than a former president's departed child, the courts sided with Curtiss.

 When Ruth learned of the verdict, he bellowed, “Well, I ain’t eatin’ your damned candy bar anymore!”
 Somehow, the Baby Ruth bar survived without his support.